E-CORONA/data/README.md

 Processing frequently asked questions by searching among users Create an opportunity for the user to make an appointment online for an infectious diseases doctor, take a PCR test
 ## Type of the user-interface
+We have chosen a format of web application for our project.
+And to connect the interface with the database we are going to use PHP as a programming language.
+PHP uses the standard Oracle functions (ORA) and the interface to access Oracle functions (OCI), which makes it possible to use all the features of Oracle, including PL/SQL.

+## Programming Language and database server
 Methods:
 To start with, we used PHP to develop the backend side of the website.
 A quick overview: PHP uses the standard Oracle functions (ORA) and the interface to access Oracle functions (OCI), which makes it possible to use all the features of Oracle, including PL/SQL.
 Even though connecting PHP to Oracle did not seem so complicated, we were somewhat puzzled by the discrepancy between our database version and the XAMPP version of the database.
-Nevertheless, we were able to connect to our database with the following actions:
-We downloaded XAMPP (in our case, version 3.2.2) on Windows 32-bit.
-We also want to clarify that we had Oracle 11g installed before, so we didn't have to install it either.
-Next, we needed to install Oracle Instant Client 12.1 version, because we needed to establish a connection to the database locally or remotely.
-It also has additional functions for data transfer.
-After all the installations, we had to specify the path to our programs in the environment variable path.
-Then go to the XAMPP settings and uncomment the field .extension=php_oci8.dll so that we can work with our database in the future.
-It may also turn out(as in our case) that some libraries are missing.
-In this case, you will need to go to Oracle Instant Client and copy the libraries manually and put them in XAMPP using the following path C:\xampp\php\ext.
 At the end we opened our connect.php file and wrote the following command there:

 ```php
 <?php